objectbox/objectbox-java/README.md

 ❤ **Your opinion matters to us!** Please fill in this 2-minute [Anonymous Feedback Form](https://forms.gle/bdktGBUmL4m48ruj7).

 We believe, ObjectBox is super easy to use.
-We are on a mission to make developers’ lives better, by building developer tools that are intuitive and fun to code with.
+We want to bring joy and delight to app developers with intuitive and fun to code with APIs.
 To do that, we want your feedback: what do you love?
 What's amiss?
 Where do you struggle in everyday app development?

 **We're looking forward to receiving your comments and requests:**
 - Add [GitHub issues](https://github.com/ObjectBox/objectbox-java/issues)